Quantifiers and witnesses for the nonclassicality of measurements and of states: Nonclassicality of a multi-measurement and a measurement

-Let us begin by defining the nonclassicality of a quantum measurement, or of a set of quantum measurements, following Ref.~\cite{zhang2024parellel}. \begin{definition} A multi-measurement is classical if and only if the statistics generated by the set of circuits where it is contracted with {\em any} state (i.e., where the set ranges over all states) are consistent with noncontextuality. \end{definition}
+Let us begin by defining the nonclassicality of a quantum measurement, or of a set of quantum measurements, following Ref.~\cite{zhang2024parellel}. \begin{definition} A multi-measurement is classical if and only if the statistics generated by the set of circuits where it is contracted with {\em any} state (i.e., where the set ranges over all states) are classically explainable in the sense of Def.~\ref{def:stat}. \end{definition}

+Let us stress the conservative, compositional character of this definition.
+The sense in which a measurement process is classical here is that it is stable under arbitrary composition with processes of the dual type: no choice of quantum state can make it participate in operational statistics that fail to be classically explainable.
+Thus, if a multi-source $\msf P$ and a multi-measurement $\msf M$ generate prepare-and-measure statistics that are not classically explainable, then $\msf M$ is necessarily nonclassical in the present sense.
+If $\msf M$ were classical, its composition with every quantum state, and hence with the states arising from any source, would be classically explainable.
+The same nonclassical statistics necessarily also witness the nonclassicality of $\msf P$ according to the dual definition below.
+This is not an artificial feature of the definition, but rather the intended consequence of defining process classicality through stability under arbitrary composition with dual processes.

-To begin characterizing nonclassicality of measurements, consider first the noncontextual measurement-assignment polytope for a given set $\{\{M_{b|y}\}_b\}_y$ of measurements satisfying operational identities $\mc{O}_{\msf{M}}$: \begin{definition} The noncontextual measurement-assignment polytope $\mbb{P}_{\msf{M}}$ associated with a multi-measurement $\msf{M}=\{\{M_{b|y}\}_b\}_y$ is the set of points $\{p(b|y)\}_{b,y}$ that satisfies the following constraints:
+To begin characterizing nonclassicality of measurements, consider first the noncontextual measurement-assignment polytope for a given set $\{\{M_{b|y}\}_b\}_y$ of measurements satisfying operational identities $\mc{O}({\msf{M}})$: \begin{definition} The noncontextual measurement-assignment polytope $\mbb{P}_{\msf{M}}$ associated with a multi-measurement $\msf{M}=\{\{M_{b|y}\}_b\}_y$ is the set of points $\{p(b|y)\}_{b,y}$ that satisfy the following constraints:

-where $\mc{O}_{\msf{M}}$ is defined by the operational identities holding among effects, as in Eq.~\eqref{eq:op-meas}. \end{definition}
+where $\mc{O}({\msf{M}})$ is defined by the operational identities holding among effects, as in Eq.~\eqref{eq:op-meas}. \end{definition}

-Then, as shown in Ref.~\cite{zhang2024parellel}, one can formulate the nonclassicality of a given set of measurements as follows. \begin{theorem} \cite{zhang2024parellel} A set of measurements $\msf{M}=\{\{M_{b|y}\}_b\}_y$ is classical if and only if its effects can be decomposed as
+Then, following Theorem~3 of Ref.~\cite{zhang2024parellel}, the characterization of classical sets of measurements can be equivalently rewritten in terms of the noncontextual measurement-assignment polytope $\mathbb{P}_{\mathsf M}$ defined in Def.~\ref{def: op_polytope} as follows. \begin{theorem} A set of measurements $\msf{M}=\{\{M_{b|y}\}_b\}_y$ is classical if and only if its effects can be decomposed as